Spectral characterisation of inertial particle clustering in turbulence: Introduction

 To isolate the distinctive properties of compressive and vortical turbulence, we simulate isothermal turbulence by applying a stochastic forcing that is either vortical or compressive.
-In the latter case, the pressure enhancements, which are the result of energy injection of the forcing, are completely irrotational.
+The assumption of isothermality is often made in the context of interstellar turbulence \citep{Stone+98, PN02, MacLow+Klessen04}, and can be motivated by short heating and cooling times.
+However, this justification may well be questioned, and we therefore regard isothermality as the simplest assumption to focus on the new effects of compressibility.
+Including physically motivated heating and cooling processes could lead to other new effects that are not specific to compressibility.
+For compressive forcing, the pressure enhancements, which are the result of energy injection of the forcing, are completely compressive.
 It is only when the resulting spherical expansion waves interact with each other that some vorticity can be produced -- especially for large Mach number, which is the ratio of root-mean-square (rms) velocity to the sound speed.
 Likewise, the purely vortical driving can lead to significant compression and finite flow divergences at larger Mach numbers \citep[see, e.g.,][]{Federrath+11,Mattsson19a}.

-For acoustic turbulence, the energy spectra drop slightly more rapidly with wavenumber $k$ (like $k^{-2}$) compared to the $k^{-5/3}$ Kolmogorov spectrum for vortical turbulence \citep{KP73}.
+For purely acoustic turbulence, the energy spectra drop slightly more rapidly with wavenumber $k$ (like $k^{-2}$) compared to the $k^{-5/3}$ Kolmogorov spectrum for vortical turbulence \citep{KP73}.
 Acoustic turbulence does not necessarily imply large Mach numbers, because the bulk speed may well be less than the wave speed.
+Owing to viscosity, purely irrotational flows cannot exist in reality and some level of vorticity will always be generated \citep{Federrath+11}.
+Therefore, we prefer to talk about compressive turbulence instead.
 Our primary interest lies in the clustering of particles in these two types of flows for small and large Mach numbers.

 There are two rather different approaches to simulating non-interacting inertial particles.
 One is to model them as a pressure-less fluid, and the other is to model them as non-interacting point particles.
 In both cases, the particles interact with the gas through friction.
 We refer to these two approaches as Eulerian and Lagrangian, respectively.
 Each of them has advantages and disadvantages.
 A Lagrangian description is ideal for dilute systems, but it is susceptible to statistical noise, especially at small length scales where there are fewer particles.
 This is a disadvantage of the Lagrangian approach.
 An important disadvantage of the fluid description is that it cannot describe how particles of the same type can go past each other.
 This is because in the fluid description one only considers the bulk flow, which is the average velocity of all particles of a specific type in a small local volume.
 The bulk velocity is therefore a single-valued function of position.
 In the Lagrangian description, by contrast, one does not average, and since there are usually several particles in every small volume, the flow velocity of the particle phase can be multi-valued.
 In particular, when particles go past each other, we have the formation of caustics.
 This implies that particles of the same size can have opposite velocities at the same location, creating phase-space singularities.
 In the Eulerian approach, this situation would lead to the formation of shocks -- even for dilute particle populations.
 In the Lagrangian approach, by contrast, particle populations can go through each other without any interaction.